 Rooms are shared (private rooms are available for an extra fee depending upon availability).

-During your 3 nights at the Hotel Mandala, you’ll rise to the sound of monastery horns and enjoy early morning practice as monastic life carries on around you.
-Hotel Mandala, located just steps from the Boudhanath Stupa, offers simple, comfortable rooms, each with its own bathroom and hot water, opening out to a pleasant garden.
+During your 4 nights at the Siddhi Manakamana Hotel, you’ll rise to the sound of monastery horns and enjoy early morning practice as monastic life carries on around you.
+Siddhi Manakamana, located just steps from the Boudhanath Stupa, offers simple, comfortable rooms, each with its own bathroom and hot water, flat screen TV, and balcony opening out to a pleasant garden.
 Here you can breathe and relax while you take in the many sights and experiences that Boudhanath can offer.
 No doubt you'll be joining the locals for morning and evening kora, circumambulation of the stupa.
 Internet access is available here as well as many other sites around the Boudhanath Stupa.

 Located at the top of an 1,800 meter (5,905 ft) hill, the Namo Buddha Resort offers a taste of the simple life in the Nepali countryside.
 Comprised of several small, beautifully built cottages, this one-of-a-kind resort is rich in traditional Nepali style.
 All cottages feature, adobe walls, decorative niches, stone roofs, colorful textiles and lots of gorgeous woodwork.
 On a clear morning, wake up to panoramic views of the Himalaya, including the Annapurna and Khumbu mountain ranges.

 The resort is surrounded by forest and has its own organic farm where vegetables, grains, flowers and many fruits are grown.
 They collect milk from their own cows and honey from their bees.
 They also makes their own jams, breads, and other bakery items.